gmboowa/rMAP-2.0/README.md

 ## Intended use & limitations

-rMAP-2.0 is designed for end-to-end analysis of **bacterial isolate** whole-genome sequencing (WGS), with an emphasis on **Illumina short-read paired-end data** and standardized reporting for research and public health use cases (e.g., AMR profiling, MLST, assembly/annotation, pangenome & phylogeny).
-The workflow is most appropriate when samples represent single-organism isolates (or near-isolates) and when users want a reproducible, containerized pipeline with a consolidated HTML report.
+rMAP-2.0 is designed for end-to-end analysis of **bacterial isolate** whole-genome sequencing (WGS), with an emphasis on **Illumina short-read paired-end data** & standardized reporting for research & public health use cases (e.g., AMR profiling, MLST, assembly/annotation, pangenome & phylogeny).
+The workflow is most appropriate when samples represent single-organism isolates (or near-isolates) & when users want a reproducible, containerized pipeline with a consolidated HTML report.

 ### Limitations / non-target use cases

 - **Metagenomics & mixed communities:** rMAP-2.0 is not intended for complex metagenomic samples (e.g., stool, wastewater) where multiple organisms & uneven abundance require dedicated taxonomic profiling, binning & contamination-aware assembly workflows.
-- **Long-read–only datasets:** rMAP-2.0 is optimized and validated for Illumina short-read PE inputs; long-read (ONT/PacBio) or hybrid assemblies may require additional tuning and are not the primary target in this release.
+- **Long-read–only datasets:** rMAP-2.0 is optimized & validated for Illumina short-read PE inputs; long-read (ONT/PacBio) or hybrid assemblies may require additional tuning & are not the primary target in this release.
 - **Species/cohort composition:** Some multi-isolate analyses (pangenome/phylogeny) assume broadly comparable genomes; mixed-species cohorts may yield reduced interpretability unless intentionally included (e.g., as outgroups).
 - **Container runtime constraints:** rMAP-2.0 uses Docker for tool standardization.
 On some HPC systems where Docker is restricted, execution may require Apptainer/Singularity (or a site-approved container runtime).